TORMIC24/TORMIC24/README.md

 ## Hi there 👋

+Welcome to my GitHub Profile!

+I am currently in a Developer Bootcamp and will soon be a new Front-end Developer.

+I love learning new technologies and soon much more.

 <!--
 **TORMIC24/TORMIC24** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.